Admission Routes

 High School*

 Applicants must provide high school transcripts showing successful completion of a Canadian high school diploma from a publicly-funded institution, including successful completion of English 30-2, English 30-1, or an equivalent course.
+You do not need to wait until you have completed your high school diploma to apply.

 Mature*